PaperMC/PaperDocs/features.md

     - TNT can be reverted to behave as it did in Minecraft 1.7, bringing cannons back to life
 - Timings Version 2
     - PaperSpigot implements Timings Version 2, the latest revision of timings.
 Offering increased detail and performance to server timings
+- Improved Chunk Saving
+    - Will retry instead of giving up after a failure, and also fixes race conditions that could result in chunk rollbacks.
+- Configurable Non Player Arrow despawn
+    - Make arrows fired by skeletons despawn quicker since players can not even pick those up.
+- Use $sender in commands.yml
+    - You may use $sender to represent the sender of the command in your commands.yml aliases.
 - ... and many many more!